This game is rated PEGI 16

-ESRB MATURE with Blood, Partial Nudity, Strong Language, Violence.
-Players punch and kick enemies during melee combat and use a futuristic gun-like weapon called a “Spammer” against robots.
+In the US, ESRB state: Players punch and kick enemies during melee combat and use a futuristic gun-like weapon called a “Spammer” against robots.
 Battles are accompanied by punching sounds, laser fire, slow-motion and screen-shaking effects.
 Some of the game's violence takes place during characters' memory “remixes,” which are presented as cutscenes that can be manipulated by changing certain elements.
 Memories include a character shooting a woman; a character shooting himself; a man removing a child's memories, which causes her to lose consciousness.
 Blood splatter effects and pools of blood sometimes appear in cutscenes; corpses are sometimes depicted in pools of blood during gameplay.
 Players occasionally come across posters depicting topless women or nude cabaret girls with partially exposed buttocks.
 Female leper-like figures are also occasionally shown topless.
 The words “f**k,” “sh*t,” and “a*shole” appear in the dialogue.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Remember Me or are games with a similar theme or topic.
-These are good alternative games to Remember Me, or are a younger rated alternative for players not ready for PEGI 16+ or ESRB MATURE 17+ games.
+Our experts have hand-picked the following similar games.
+These are similar to Remember Me in how they play or their theme.
+These are good alternative games to Remember Me, or are a younger rated alternative for players not ready for PEGI 16 or ESRB MATURE 17+ games.